Openly builds the future – why true innovation does not wait for demand

 Our appeal: Build differently.
 Rely on renewable and recyclable building materials and construction methods.
 With or without Openly.
 We are not the only solution.

-3) Openly wants to drive change in the construction industry
+3) Openly aims to drive change in the construction industry

-The for-profit Openly AG (holding company) is privately owned with no venture capital investors.
+The for-profit Openly AG (holding company) is privately owned and has no venture capital investors, who are unable to think in terms of long-term vision.
 The pilot project was financed and built through condominium ownership (13 million, 19 apartments).
-Our motivation has always been to make an impact and build differently – not to create a unicorn startup or secure an income in the lucrative real estate sector so that we could afford a yacht at some point.
-That's why Openly never had a pitch deck (but it did have a detailed cost and liquidity plan).
-It was only after the pilot project was completed in the summer of 2024 that we started looking at the future business model.
-By 2026, we had already reached break-even on our own.
+Our motivation has always been to make an impact and build differently—not to create a unicorn startup or secure an income in the lucrative real estate sector so we could eventually afford a yacht.
+That’s why Openly never had a pitch deck (though we certainly had a detailed cost and liquidity plan).
+It wasn’t until the completion of the pilot project in the summer of 2024 that we began to address the future business model (see below).
+By 2026, we had already reached the break-even point on our own.

-Our strategy is to grow rapidly across Europe through partnerships and collaborations (hence the name Openly).
-Our short-term goal is to create 500 apartments over the next three years.
+Our strategy is to grow across Europe through partnerships and collaborations (hence the name Openly).

 More than ten years ago, Baumschlager Eberle Architects set a striking benchmark with the 2226 building, located less than 10 kilometers from Openly Valley Widnau.
 The building demonstrated that consistent building physics can reduce building technology to a minimum.
 It was precisely this approach that led to the decision to develop the pilot project in Widnau in collaboration with this firm.